-This explores the Abstract: article impact international human rights treaties on Pakistan's criminal justice system.
+THE ROLE OF INTERNATIONAL HUMAN RIGHTS TREATIES IN SHAPING PAKISTAN'S CRIMINAL JUSTICE SYSTE explores Abstract: This article the impact international human rights treaties on Pakistan's criminal justice system.
 It highlights the historical context of Pakistan's commitment to these treaties and their influence on legislation and legal reforms.
 The role of civil society, challenges in implementation, and future prospects for alignment with international standards are discussed.
 Pakistan's evolving role in promoting human rights on the global stage is also addressed.
 The article concludes by emphasizing the significance of Pakistan's experience for other nations grappling with human rights and justice challenges.